Quick and Easy Dinner-

 - Seasoning blend, recipe below

-- 1 cup dried long grain white rice
+- 1 cup dried long grain white rice (not brown rice or quick cooking rice)

 For the Seasoning Blend